ihmeuw-msca/pyDisagg/paper.md

 # Ongoing Research and Dissemination

 Age- and sex- splitting is currently widely used to support ongoing work for the Global Burden of Disease (GBD) study.
+For example, the GBD capstones on Diseases and Injuries [@vos2020global], Risk Factors [@murray2020global], and AntiMicrobial Resistance [@murray2022global] all heavily use age- and sex-splitting.

 # References